omkaroulkar19/Titanic_Survival_Analysis_Excel/README.md

  **Insights (Sample Findings) :**

 •	About 38% of passengers survived.

-•	Females had the highest survival rate
+•	Females had the highest survival rate.

 •	Children survived more than seniors.

 •	First-class passengers were more likely to survive.

 ________________________________________
  **Future Enhancements :**